ChrisWhealy/detached_arraybuffer/README.md

 console.log(msg_text)
 ```

-Now everything works because the `mem8` array has been "reattached" to the underlying `ArrayBuffer`'s new location.
+Now everything works because the `mem8` array has been "reattached" to the new `ArrayBuffer`.

 ## 2. Solve the Problem in Rust

 To actually solve the problem, the Rust coding needs to avoid invoking any instructions that would cause more memory to be allocated.

-This means that the bytes of character string need to be written directly to the `[u8]` buffer, and not accumulated in an intermediate `String` object.
+This means that instead of using an intermediate `String` object, we write the bytes of character string directly to the `[u8]` buffer.

+The full solution can be seen in [./src/lib_no_growth.rs](./src/lib_no_growth.rs), but the relevant changes are shown below:

 ```rust
 pub unsafe extern "C" fn set_name(sal_len: i32, name_len: i32) -> i32 {